The challenge of hidden gifts in multi-agent reinforcement learning: Results

-To our surprise, all of the models we tested converged to a level of success in obtaining the collective reward that was \textit{below} the level achieved by a fully random policy (Fig. \ref{fig:2}a).
-In fact, with the sole exception of MAPPO, all of the MARL models we tested (COMA, VDN, QMIX, QTRAN) exhibited full collapse in hidden gift behavior: these models all converged to policies that involved \textit{less} than random key dropping frequency.
-Randomizing the policy can slightly improve success rate but reduced cumulative reward (Appendix \ref{rand}).
-Notably, the agents that didn't show full collapse in collective success (MAPPO, IPPO, and SAF) were still successfully opening their individual doors, as seen by the fact that their cumulative reward was higher than the cumulative reward obtained by a random policy (Fig. \ref{fig:2}b).
+To our surprise, everything we tested converged to a level of success in obtaining the collective reward that was \textit{below} the level achieved by a fully random policy (Fig. \ref{fig:2a}) even though reward was being maximized and the single agent key-to-door task is solvable (see E.\ref{e:single_agents}).
+In fact, with the sole exception of MAPPO, all of the MARL algorithms we tested (COMA, VDN, QMIX, QTRAN) exhibited full collapse in hidden gift behavior: these algorithms all converged to policies that involved \textit{less} than random key dropping frequency.
+Randomizing the policy can slightly improve success rate but reduced cumulative reward (E. \ref{rand}).
+Notably, the agents that didn't show full collapse in collective success (MAPPO, IPPO and SAF) were still successfully opening their individual doors, since their cumulative reward was higher than that of a random policy (Fig. \ref{fig:2b}).
 But, the MARL agents that showed total collapse of collective behavior also showed collapse in the individual rewards.
-We believe that this was due to the impact of shared value updates.
-With shared value updates the reward signal could be swamped by noise from the unrewarded agents in the absence of key drops, and be confused by a lack of reward obtained when agents' dropped the key before opening their doors.
-(See more below in \ref{sec:formal})
+We believe that this was due to the impact of asymmetric state information and shared value updates.
+With shared value updates the reward signal could be swamped by noise from the unrewarded agents in the absence of key drops, and became confused by a lack of reward obtained when agents' dropped the key before opening their doors (See more below in section \ref{sec:formal}).
+The key drop rate is optimal at $1$, eg. one drop after using the key, all agents had a near zero drop rate or did not seem to learn (E.\ref{e:keys}).

-To maximize the cumulative reward, agents had to learn that dropping the key after opening their door is a necessary action to take (Fig \ref{fig:manitohkan}d).
-As a consequence, the number of key drops that should occur in an optimal policy between both agents asymptotically on average is $1$ (corresponding to a strategy of one agent always being the first to use the key) or $0.5$ per agent (corresponding to both agents sharing the role of first to use the key).